153rd Grenadier Division: Operational history

 The 153rd Field Training Division was redeployed for a second iteration using its surviving staff officers in April under command of XXIX Army Corps (6th Army) and then, starting in May, LXXII Army Corps (Third Romanian Army), before being destroyed once more in August 1944 in Romania after having briefly served under XXIX Army Corps again.
 The inadequately equipped 153rd had been forced into action and called up from the army group's reserves by the commanding general of XXX Army Corps, Georg-Wilhelm Postel, when Postel found himself unable to close the gaps left by retreating Romanian units.
 The 153rd division was unable to stop the Soviet onslaught, and was quickly defeated as the Soviets continued their advance on XXX Army Corps' right flank as well as their frontal assault against Postel's units.
 On 20 August, the XXIX Army Corps was ordered to form a new front west of the Seret river.
 It was given 153rd Field Training Division for this task, along with 13th Panzer (which at this point had no tanks left) and 10th Panzergrenadier Divisions and Panzerverband Braun.
 At this point, the 153rd Division was so depleted that it could not even muster a regiment-sized force.
 On 24 August, the Soviet 2nd and 3rd Ukrainian Fronts captured Huși, crossed the Prut river, and subsequently trapped the German 6th Army, along with great amounts of German divisions, between Prut and Dniester.

 Some parts of the division's second iteration fled to Bulgaria, but were then delivered into Soviet captivity by the Bulgarian leadership.
 The division's commanding general, Friedrich Bayer, was among those delivered to the Red Army, on 11 September 1944.

 The 153rd Field Training Division was deployed for a third iteration in October 1944 in the German rear area.
 On 14 December 1944, orders were given to refit the third iteration of the 153rd Field Training Division for frontline combat.
 The division was fighting in Hungary at the time.
 There, it got trapped alongside the 1st and 23rd Panzer Divisions between the Danube and Lake Balaton.
 The 153rd Field Training Division was eventually overrun at Székesfehérvár and only parts of the division escaped.

 These remnants renamed 153.
 Grenadier-Division in February 1945.
-This division remained in combat in the Deutsch-Brod pocket until the end of the war.
+This division remained in combat in the Německý Brod pocket until the end of the war.
 It was assigned to XXIX Army Corps in April and then ended the war under command of XXXXIX Army Corps, both then part of 1st Panzer Army under Army Group Vistula.
-On 8 May, the day of German surrender, the 153rd Grenadier Division was captured by Soviet forces at Deutsch-Brod.
+On 8 May, the day of German surrender, the 153rd Grenadier Division was captured by Soviet forces at Německý Brod.